<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-128.jpg">

 Want hands-on support?
 Join UsableNet at Accessibility Days in Italy

 If you're based in Europe, join us at Accessibility Days in Milan, Italy’s largest digital accessibility event.
-UsableNet will host a workshop on implementing EAA compliance—ideal for teams looking to refine their digital accessibility programs before the deadline.
+UsableNet will host a workshop on implementing EAA compliance—ideal for teams looking to strengthen their digital accessibility programs and maintain ongoing compliance.

 What Your Team Can Do Next